 Aviva's chief executive Andrew Moss has stepped-down after a bruising shareholder meeting last week in which nearly half of the British insurance group's shareholders voted to reject his multi-million pound pay deal.

-Aviva shareholders had struck back at the British insurers' plans for executive pay and bonuses only days after Moss had agreed to waive his own pay rise following criticism over his performance.
-Aviva shares have lost nearly two-thirds of their value since Moss took over as CEO in 2007.
+Aviva shareholders had struck back at the British insurers' plans for exeuctive pay and bonuses only days after Moss had agreed to waive his own pay rise following criticism over his performance.

-Shares in the group rose 3.2 percent to change hands at 312.2 pence per share in London at 0900 GMT.
+Shares in the group surged more than 5.5 percent in early trading to change hands at 318.7 pence per share in London.